SwethaBatta/jumbledWordSolver/README.md

 -	Choosing the largest word length from the required words to generate all the possible words to create an initalList.
   Example: If two words are to be generated for the final solution, say an 8 letter word and a 6 letter word, we target to fill out the 8 letter word first.
 -	Generating all the N length permutations of words.
-  Filtered based on their:-
+  The following filtering actions have been performed:-
+    -	Checked to see if the permutation is a valid english word
-    -	Frequency from freq_dict json file
+    - Using word frequency from freq_dict json file, filtered out words with negative frequency
-    - Eliminated stop-words, punctuations, words with irrelevant parts of speech
+    - Eliminated stop-words, punctuations and words with irrelevant parts of speech
     - Sorted in the order of frequency (most frequent to least)
-    - Computed similarity index with the query (comment+question) words
+    - Computed contextual similarity index with the query (comment+question) words
-    - Sorted the final list based on this context similarity index (most similar to least)
+    - Sorted the final list based on this context similarity index (most similar to least) and chose top 50% of the results to improve performance
 - Using this initialList to generate the permutations for remaining required word lengths for the solution.
 - Choosing a word say token from initialList
 - Removing the letters of token from the available hint list to generate valid words of remaining required lengths using the above generate N length words algorithm.